 We are a question-driven lab, and so the techniques we employ are diverse.
 Where the technique we need in order to answer our question doesn’t exist, we work to develop it.

 Our current tools include a novel biosensor that combines classical electrophysiological recording capabilities with the ability to measure the local chemical environment at high spatial and temporal resolution; we also combine electrophysiological recording with pharmacological manipulation to examine causal relationships between neuromodulation, neuronal activity and behavioral performance.
+Our current analysis methods include the tools of analytic chemistry, including mass spectrometry-based proteomics and metabolomics.
 Because we believe that structure constrains function, we anchor all of our research in a solid understanding of cortical anatomy.
 Where these data don’t exist, we generate them which means we also study the anatomy of neuromodulatory systems in cortex from a comparative perspective at both the light and electron microscopic levels.